 Phonics and Reading at The Hythe

-We, therefore, intend to encourage all pupils to read widely across both fiction and non-fiction to develop: knowledge of themselves and the world in which they live; to establish an appreciation and love of reading; to gain knowledge across the curriculum, and develop their comprehension skills.
 We are committed to providing vocabulary rich reading material and closely matched phonetically decodable books.
-We have created a bespoke reading retreat where children can immerse themselves in books and we are developing a new library area.
+We have created a bespoke reading retreat where children can immerse themselves in books, and we have created a new fiction library.

-- As soon as children start in Reception they are introduced to books.
-As a whole class children look at, share and talk about their books together.
-Reading books are introduced to children in small groups with the teachers modelling the reading of the books.
-Parents attend a Reading meeting in the Autumn Term where they are introduced to the process of teaching reading and supporting early reading is modelled to them.
-Children in Reception take-home phoneme folders which contain the phonemes they have learnt that week to practise at home.
+Parents are invited to attend a Reading meeting in the Autumn Term where they are introduced to the process of teaching reading, and how to support early reading is modelled to them.
+Children in Reception take home folders that contain the phonemes they have learnt that week to practise at home.
 This, along with reading, is set as daily homework.

-- Before starting the book the phonemes contained within the book are practised and children and teachers blend and segment the words.
-The high-frequency words within the book are introduced as well as any new vocabulary with its meaning being explained.
+Before starting the book, the phonemes contained within the book are practised, and children and teachers blend and segment the words.
+The high-frequency words within the text are introduced, and any new vocabulary with its meaning being explained.

-- Comprehension skills are taught from the very beginning of reading with teachers checking children’s understanding of class books as well as individual readers and children being encouraged to generate their own questions.
+Comprehension skills are taught from the outset, with teachers checking children’s understanding of class books and individual readers and children being encouraged to generate their own questions.

-- In Early Years and Year 1 children read three times a week as part of a group.
-The first session looks at introducing the book, key words and understanding the meaning of these words, as well as using their phonics to read any new words.
-The second session encourages the children to read the text again to build fluency, but the teacher also models how to read with fluency and expression.
+In Early Years and Year 1, children read three times a week as part of a group.
+The first session looks at introducing the book, keywords, understanding the meaning of these words, and using their phonics to read any new words.
+The second session encourages the children to reread the text to build fluency, but the teacher also models how to read with fluency and expression.
 The third session focuses on comprehension skills, including talking about what is happening, who the characters are or what might happen next.

 The Reading curriculum is evaluated through: